Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 26 Maret 2025 16.28.14 UTC
+- WIB: Rabu, 26 Maret 2025 17.30.50 UTC
-- WITA: Rabu, 26 Maret 2025 17.28.14 UTC
+- WITA: Rabu, 26 Maret 2025 18.30.50 UTC
-- WIT: Rabu, 26 Maret 2025 18.28.14 UTC
+- WIT: Rabu, 26 Maret 2025 19.30.50 UTC

 Kutipan Inspiratif:
-"Without continual growth and progress, such words as improvement, achievement, and success have no meaning."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

 Kategori: success